biomolecules

 Elements: Carbon, Hydrogen, Oxygen, Nitrogen (CHON)

-Proteins are crucial for a variety of functions and not just stepping into your inner gym bro alpha core aesthetic .
-This is because they not only promote the repair of muscles (helping you get dem gains)- but they also have a major role in the innate immune system as cytokines (which non-specifically attack an invading pathogen) and in hair/skin/toenails.
+Proteins are crucial for a variety of functions, including muscle repair, making up your hair, skin and toenails- they also have a major role in the innate immune system as cytokines (which non-specifically attack an invading pathogen).
 The most abundant animal protein is collagen, which you might know is for your skin.
 Meanwhile, the most abundant plant protein is RuBiSCO

 Proteins are fundamentally made out of peptides, now how do a bunch of random peptides form a protein you ask?
 PEPTIDE BONDS.
 That's actually all you've gotta know, now onto protein structures-